Kiera Skeels

-Kiera Skeels (born 20 November 2001) is an English professional footballer who plays as a defender for Women's Championship club Charlton Athletic and the England under-23 team.
+Kiera Skeels (born 20 November 2001) is an English professional footballer who plays as a defender for Women's Super League club Charlton Athletic.
+She has represented England at youth level.

 Club career

 Reading

 Skeels made her debut for Reading in the FA Women's League Cup on 20 October 2019.
 On 17 July 2020, she signed her first professional contract with the club.

 Loan spell at Bristol City

 On 3 February 2021, it was announced that Skeels was going on loan to Bristol City for the rest of the season.
 She made her debut for Bristol in a 3–0 win at Brighton coming on in the 76th minute.
 Skeels helped Bristol to the final of the WSL Cup in her first start for the club with a 72nd-minute winner against Leicester.

 Charlton Athletic

 On 30 July 2021, Skeels was announced as part of Charlton Athletic's squad for the 2021–22 FA Women's Championship.
 She made her league debut against Coventry United on 5 September 2021.
 On 5 July 2022, Skeels signed a one year contract extension.
 She scored her first league goal against Sunderland on 25 September 2022, scoring in the 79th minute.
 On 5 July 2023, Skeels signed a new one year contract extension with the club.
 On 9 July 2024, she signed a new one year deal with the club.
 On 10 July 2025, Skeels signed a further two-year contract extension with Charlton.